kcaisley/kcaisley/tools.md

+# Julia Simulink alternative

+DifferentialEquations.jl is great, but very low level and would require writing all eqs myself

+Sims.jl is most similar (uses Sundials and DASKR internally)

+Modia.jl, from the creators of Modelica, but it's new.
+Built onf

+RigidBodySim.jl which uses DifferentialEquations.jl inside

+ControlSystems.jl covers a fair amount of the controls toolbox

+SimJulia is a discrete event simulator

+CppSim seems to combine things in a way I want?

+ModelingToolkit.jl?

+Modelica (C++ modeling toolkit)

 # Assembling a Workflow

 The scope of this section is the identifying the needs I have have in my research workflow, and what tools I will use to satisfy those needs.
 First, we will begin by mapping our the sorts of mathematical models I need to tractably work with.

+All data should be pulled back up to a high-level programming language.
+This is because all of my thought and decision making can be done in an an environment that is highly-flexible.
+Julia has some really nice features including speed, built in arrays and symbolic computing, and inline docs with Weave.jl.
+But the ecosystem isn't that mature yet.
+I'm choosing python for the following reasons:

+1) Everybody at FTD, Berkeley, and even Lise uses Python.
+I have a much higher chance of passing knowledge on and getting help if I work in it.
+2) Stability
+3) Fast parts are fast enough, slow parts hopefully won't matter
+4) Composable enough, without clear issues like Julia
+5) Huge userbase, and chat gpt uses it
+6) More mature tooling, no need to self compile

+I can run against low level spice simulators, and then use regression to extract a simple model for high level simulation.